Burak Özçivit

 Burak Özçivit (born 24 December 1984) is a Turkish actor and model who is best known for his roles in Çalıkuşu, Kara Sevda and as the titular role of Osman Gazi in the Turkish historical fiction TV series Kuruluş: Osman.
 Throughout his acting career Özçivit has been a recipient of numerous accolades.
-Protect this page.

 Early life

 Burak Özçivit was born on 24 December 1984 in Istanbul, to a family of migrants from Gaziantep.
 He was educated at Kazım İşmen High School and graduated from Marmara University, Faculty of Fine Arts, Department of Photography.

 Career

 In 2003, Burak Özçivit was elected the Top Model of Turkey and began working with several modeling agencies.
 In 2005, he was chosen as the second best model in the world. Özçivit's acting career began with the television series Eksi 18 in 2006.
 After the iconic actor Kartal Tibet directed in series "Zoraki Koca", his breakthrough came with the character Ömer in "Zoraki Koca".
 He later starred in series Baba Ocağı and İhanet.
 He appeared in the movie Musallat and as Çet/Çetin starred in the television series Küçük Sırlar, the Turkish adaptation of Gossip Girl.
 He then starred in Muhteşem Yüzyıl as Malkoçoğlu Bali Bey.

 Özçivit then appeared as Kamran in the TV adaptation of Çalıkuşu opposite Fahriye Evcen.
 Together with Evcen, he made the movie Aşk Sana Benzer and later played in the movie Kardeşim Benim opposite Murat Boz.
 In 2015, he starred in the Turkish drama series Kara Sevda as Kemal Soydere.
 The series became a global hit. Özçivit also owns a production company named BRK's production.
 He later went on to portray the lead role of Osman Gazi, the founder of the Ottoman Empire in Turkish historical fiction TV series Kuruluş: Osman, for a record six seasons.
 The series gained popularity worldwide and is very well-received in South Asia, Central Asia, the Middle East and Latin America.